 What the Hell, Hero?: A good part of the squad calls Miller out on his decision to take out the machine gun nest, even though they could have easily bypassed it or had Jackson take out the entire crew.
 In the ensuing direct assault, Wade ends up getting killed.

 All Germans Are Nazis: The German soldiers are, by and large, Heer (i.e., the German Army), with a smattering of Waffen-SS at the very end of the film; they fight ferociously and mercilessly, but no differently than the Americans would in their situations (as is explicitly noted by Miller, Jackson, and others).
-The only exception is Steamboat Willie, who masquerades as a Harmless Villain but turns out to be fanatic, deceitful, and the closest thing to an Arch-Enemy in the film, despite being a mere regular Army soldier and thus not likely an actual member of the Nazi party.
+Even Steamboat Willie - who deceives the squad into believing he is Harmless Villain in order to escape, then returns to the fight later and kills Captain Miller making him the closest thing to an Arch-Enemy in the film - is a mere regular Army soldier and thus not likely an actual member of the Nazi party.
 Several of the German soldiers faced on Omaha are not even German, but forced foreign conscripts in German uniform, a fact that the Americans are unable to recognize prior to killing them due to the Language Barrier.
 There's very little stereotypical "Hollywood Nazism" among the German forces faced by the squad (aside from the ahistorical skinhead haircuts).

 Those Wacky Nazis: The German soldiers that we see act more or less the same way the Americans do — some of them are just as frightened and freaked out about the war as some of the Allied soldiers.